Overview of Tracking Sources (Advertising Channels)

 Bing Paid

-Tracking numbers associated with this source will dynamically display to visitors to your website clicking through from a Bing Ads ad.
+Tracking numbers associated with this source will dynamically display to visitors to your website who click through from a Bing Ads ad.
 You will need to ensure that auto-tagging is enabled in Bing Ads.

 Bing Organic

-Tracking numbers associated with this source will dynamically display to visitors coming from a Bing search.
+Tracking numbers associated with this source will dynamically display to visitors from Bing searches.
 You will be able to see the search queries that each visitor used in the activity reports---> calls by search term.

 CAKE